 In the evenings, you’ll get fantastic food (and lots of tasting options) at either Roth’s Wine Bar or the Mudgee Brewing Co.

-And, a bit out of the centre, a lot of the wineries have excellent dining options that can be experiences in their own right.
+And, a bit out of the centre, a lot of the wineries have excellent dining options that can be experienced in their own right.
 For a special meal, I would recommend Zin House or Pipeclay Pumphouse.
 For a more casual winery meal, there are the burgers at 53 Food Co.

 Nature near Mudgee